theseafly/tleparser/DOCUMENTATION.md

 - default: the card
 - upgrade: upgrade(card) => card

+To create a new card it, must have two exports

+- it must exist in `src/content/cards/
+- it must have a default export with the card object
+- it must have export an `upgrade` function

+See for example `src/content/cards/strike.js`.
+Then:

+- Register the card in `src/content/cards.js` by adding the filename (without `.js`) to `cardIndex`
+- If the card uses custom actions, add them to `src/game/actions.js` and register in `allActions`

 #### dungeons.js

 Contains different monsters, room and dungeons.
 All created with methods from the game.